Mesoptier/trajectory-clustering/README.md

-This is the repository for the code that supplements the paper “(k, ℓ)-Medians Clustering of Trajectories Using Continuous Dynamic Time Warping” by Milutin Brankovic, Kevin Buchin, Koen Klaren, André Nusser, Aleksandr Popov, and Sampson Wong, published in _28th International Conferenceon Advances in Geographic Information Systems (SIGSPATIAL ’20)._
+This is the repository for the code that supplements the paper “(k, ℓ)-Medians Clustering of Trajectories Using Continuous Dynamic Time Warping” by Milutin Brankovic, Kevin Buchin, Koen Klaren, André Nusser, Aleksandr Popov, and Sampson Wong, published in _28th International Conference on Advances in Geographic Information Systems (SIGSPATIAL ’20)._

 # Prerequisites